FXAND: What Is It and What Might It Mean to You?

-Dr. Randi Hagerman presented on this topic at the 16th NFXF International Fragile X Conference in July 2018.
+Dr. Randi Hagerman presented on this topic at the 16th NFXF International Fragile X Conference.
+The video is available here for your viewing:

-In her session, Dr. Hagerman discusses new research in premutation research including:
+In this session, Dr. Hagerman discusses new research in premutation research including:

 - MRI changes through the lifespan.